 In addition, a review of published literature indicates corn was implicated in fewer allergy cases than other common protein sources such as beef, dairy products, wheat, chicken, egg, lamb or soy.1

-No single ingredient provides the best protein balance for your dog.
+No single ingredient provides the best protein balance for your cat.
 That's why Hill's selects a combination of ingredients.
-The protein building blocks in corn are essential for dogs and complement those in other ingredients to give dogs balanced protein nutrition.
+The protein building blocks in corn are essential for cats and complement those in other ingredients to give cats balanced protein nutrition.

 A natural winner

 Corn is a rich source of fatty acids, especially linoleic and linolenic for healthy skin and coat.
 These essential fatty acids serve important roles in the immune system and central nervous system as well.3 The carbohydrates supplied by corn are an important source of energy for your cat.

 Corn is a well-rounded nutritional package and an ideal choice as a cat food ingredient.
 No other ingredient is as versatile as this golden grain.
 That's why you'll find corn in some Hill's® Science Diet® brand cat foods along with other healthy ingredients to give your cat precisely balanced nutrition.

 If you’re looking for a product without corn, Hill’s offers Ideal Balance™ brand cat foods with no corn, wheat or soy.